Etizolam vs. Xanax: What You Need to Know

 Medicinal Uses of Etizolam and Xanax

-Taking these drugs results in:
+Taking these drugs results in:3

-- A significant decline in subjective feelings of anxiety
+- A significant decline in subjective feelings of anxiety.

-- Relaxation and sedation
+- Relaxation and sedation.

-Common medicinal uses for both drugs include:
+Common medicinal uses for benzodiazepines and thienodiazepines include:3

-- To control seizures
+- Anticonvulsant properties—to control seizures and muscle spasm.

 Mechanism of Action